Crissium/SilverDict/README.md

 This project is intended to be a modern, from-the-ground-up, maintainable alternative to [GoldenDict](https://github.com/goldendict/goldendict)(-[ng](https://github.com/xiaoyifang/goldendict-ng)), developed with Flask and Vue.js.

-You can access the live demo [here](https://www.eplscz1rvblma3qpwsxvrpo930wah.xyz).
+~~You can access the live demo [here](https://www.eplscz1rvblma3qpwsxvrpo930wah.xyz).
 Please be polite and do not abuse it, as my knowledge of security is limited.
 I've also removed the button to delete dictionaries.
-It may be out of sync with the latest code changes.
+It may be out of sync with the latest code changes.~~

+The demo is down for now.
+I will bring it back online in August.

 ## Screenshots